The Story Behind Beehive Soap and Body Care

 2. Make a living doing something I am passionate about!

 3. Give back!
 Charities that are important to me include: Festival of Trees (benefiting Primary Childrens Hospital; we did a TREE for the Festival of Trees Dec.
-2013, and plan to do another one for 2014), Bead for Life, Clean the World, Heifer International and the Fistula Foundation.
+2013, 2014, 2015), Bead for Life, Clean the World, Heifer International and the Fistula Foundation.

 Thank You!!!
 I know you have countless shopping options.
 Thank you for visiting my website today!
 Thanks to all who have cheered me along my journey!